The Ultimate "Covet Fashion" Guide: Tricks, Tips, Cheats, and How to Get Free Diamonds!

 Winning Best Look in Level rewards you with all the regular prizes for winning 5.0 stars and higher, but you also win an additional 500 diamonds and your look appears on the Covet home page/"runway."

 Best Look in Level is really a nice way to be rewarded when you're close to a Top Look but not quite.
 As always, you'll need to max out your unworn and in season to have the best chance of reaching Best Look, and the rest is up to the voters!

 How to Win Top Look

 Is Winning Top Look Possible?

 I think it's safe to say having a Top Look is every Covet player's dream!
-Not only do you win the two clothing prizes, you also win 5000 diamonds (really, 5025, including the 4.5 star bonus), and your look is displayed on the Covet homepage "runway".
+Not only do you win the two clothing prizes, but you also win 5000 diamonds (really, 5025, including the 4.5-star bonus), and your look is displayed on the Covet homepage "runway".

 To win Top Look you definitely have to max out- so you need to keep EVERYTHING in season (even 1 point off can mess up your chance), and you'll need to max out your unworn items.

 After that, it's really down to luck!
 There are tons of inspiration groups on Facebook where you can look for the "trending" garment for each challenge, and try and style your doll in a look that *might* win, but you never really know.
 Most of my Top Looks have been a complete surprise!